‘TUMMY TIME’ – Postnatal Core Restore Class

 Can I do a taster session first?

-There is a minimum six week commitment for this class, as it is very popular.
 Although I don’t offer taster sessions, I do promise to refund your remaining sessions if – after your first class – you decide it’s not for you.

 I explain why I no longer do tasters in this video and have a heap of free tasters you can access (see below).